MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/manage-tenants-shared-schema.md

 The new tenant will be empty, and will not be mounted on the Dynamics NAV Server instance.
 If you have a tenant in the tenant database that contains business data, you can use the Copy-NAVTenant to populate the new tenant with the same data.

-### Example
+### <a name="NewNAVTenantExample"></a>Example

 This example illustrate how you can use the New-NAVTenant cmdlet together with the Copy-NAVTenantData cmdlet to create a new tenant that is populated with data from another tenant.
-This example assumes that you already have a tenant named 'TenantA', which contains the business data that you want in the new tenant 'TenantB'.
-'TenantA' must be mounted on the Dynamics NAV Server instance 'NavServer'.
+This example assumes that you already have a tenant named **TenantA**, which contains the business data that you want in the new tenant **TenantB**. **TenantA** must be mounted on the Dynamics NAV Server instance **DynamicsNAV**.
 ```
-New-NAVTenant -ServerInstance NavServer -TenantId TenantB -TenantDatabaseId MyTenantDatabase
+New-NAVTenant -ServerInstance DynamicsNAV -TenantId TenantB -TenantDatabaseId MyTenantDatabase1
-Mount-NAVTenant -ServerInstance NavServer -TenantId TenantB -TenantDatabaseId MyTenantDatabase
+Mount-NAVTenant -ServerInstance DynamicsNAV -TenantId TenantB -TenantDatabaseId MyTenantDatabase1
-Copy-NAVTenantData -ServerInstance NavServer -SourceTenant TenantA -DestinationTenant TenantB
+Copy-NAVTenantData -ServerInstance DynamicsNAV -SourceTenant TenantA -DestinationTenant TenantB
 ```

 ## Copying the data from one tenant to another